Bradford City Athletic Football Club's Policy for Supporters With Disabilities

 The Club offers a mix of areas for spectators using wheelchairs.
 These include:

-* An area in the North West Stand which is covered, elevated and used on an ad-hoc basis as demand or operational needs require
+- An area in the North West Stand which is covered and elevated

 Lifts are installed on three sides of the stadium to assist wheelchair users to gain access to appropriate stands within the stadium.
 A ramped access to the South Stand is available.